+The difference between these two loans is that Unsubsidized Loans accrue interest while you're in school and the Subsidized loans do not.
 Repayment for both the Subsidized and/or Unsubsidized Student Loans does not begin until 6 months from the time you drop below 6 credits.
-The current interest rate for loans first disbursed on or after July 1, 2014 is 4.66%.
-The difference between these two loans is that Unsubsidized Loans accrue interest while you're in school and the Subsidized does not.
+The current interest rate for loans first disbursed on or after July 1, 2015 is 4.29%.
+The current loan fee for loans disbursed on or after 10/1/2015 is 1.068%.

 Since the Unsubsidized Loan accrues interest from the time it is disbursed, this type of loan generates an added burden for our students in terms of repayment, and adds a higher risk of defaulted loans for CSI.
 For these reasons, as well as the rising amount of national student loan debt, CSI is implementing a new award policy for all Unsubsidized Loans.
 Beginning in the Fall of 2015, students will no longer be offered unsubsidized loans in their initial award packages.
 This does not mean you are ineligible for the Unsubsidized Loan, but it does mean you will need to follow some additional steps to receive this award.
 Please review the steps below to qualify for an Unsubsidized Loan for the school year you plan on attending.